davidgrayston/JSONp/README.md

 Usage
 -----

-Include the json.js file (or copy the code and incorporate it your application)
+Include the json.js file (or copy the code and incorporate it into your application)

 You can make calls like so: